SuperYoshi6/RefWatch/README.md

 Short description: RefWatch - manage soccer matches directly from your wrist.

-RefWatch Wear is a dedicated Wear OS application designed to assist soccer referees in managing matches efficiently directly from their wrist.
-It provides essential tools for timekeeping, score tracking, and disciplinary actions, ensuring referees can focus on the game.
+Description: RefWatch Wear is an app designed to assist soccer referees in managing matches efficiently directly from their wrist.
+It provides essential tools for importing games from your calendar, timekeeping, score tracking, and disciplinary actions, ensuring referees can focus on the game.

-Please install RefWatch mobile companion on your phone.
 ## Features

 *   **Pre-Game Setup:**